We are the property and business owners of 1703 and 1709 Concord Pike in Wilmington, Delaware.

 We oppose the change of use of 1707 Concord Pike from general office to light auto service (auto detailing).

-It has been 674 weeks and 5 days since we first complained to New Castle County about this property.
+It has been 706 weeks and 4 days since we first complained

 For all of you who own commercial properties in New Castle County or represent those who do, it seems that changing the use of a nonconforming property to a more intensive use does not require you come up to current code.
 If you have been spending tens of thousands of dollars to reduce your square footage, engineer parking plans, and/or get variances from the Board of Adjustment, then you have been duped by the Land Use Department.